Armenian Children’s Milk Fund

 “Let us love one another for love comes from God.”
 1 John 4:7

 Be a Part of Their Right Start

-ARMENIAN CHILDREN’S MILK FUND 30 YEARS OF REAL LIFE IMPACT
+ARMENIAN CHILDREN’S MILK FUND FOR OVER 30 YEARS OF REAL LIFE IMPACT

 Support a child at $300 per year, or a child at $25 per month.